rambleraptor/rambleraptor.github.io/_posts/2015-1-17-hackathons_good.md

 ## The Reservations

 ### Food
 Today, I've had some chicken, potatoes, veggies, pizza, and cookies.
 That's the menu.
 Tomorrow will be Panera and bagels.
 It's decent.
 But, it's also incredibly unhealthy.
 I'm not the best eater on a good day, but even I think that this is a little much.
 I haven't seen a piece of fruit all weekend.
 I have nothing but empathy for hackathon organizers.
 They're organizing a free event for hundreds of people.
-Food isn't cheap and fresh food isn't the easiet to come by in bulk.
+Food isn't cheap and fresh food isn't the easiest to come by in bulk.

 ### Code
 Hackathons write bad code.
 I've written terrible code this weekend.
 It's riddled with errors.
 There's misspellings.
 I'm not even sure if everything works.
 But, if I hit certain buttons in a certain order and pray really hard, things generally work.
 That's a pretty bad practice.
 But, that's what's encouraged when I need a final "polished" product in 3 days.
 I'm painting a cardboard box to look like a car.
 Hope nobody tries to drive it.